Last Updated on May 15, 2021 by Grow with Bovees

-The broad bean is also called the fava bean in some countries.
+The broad bean is also widely known as the fava bean in some countries.

 There are two principal types of broad bean — ‘long pod’ and ‘Windsor’ — and most cultivars fall into these classes.

-The former is a more consistent performer in sub-tropical areas and most seedsmen catalogue only this type, of which the following are examples:
+The former is a more consistent performer in sub-tropical areas and most seedsmen catalog only this type, of which the following are examples: